v5china/ttsfm/README.md

 > ⚠️ **Disclaimer**
 > This project is for learning & testing purposes only.
 For production use, please use the [official OpenAI TTS service](https://platform.openai.com/docs/guides/audio).

-> ⚠️ **Development Notice**
+> 🚨 **IMPORTANT DEVELOPMENT NOTICE** 🚨
-> The v2 branch is currently under active development and is not recommended for production use.
-Please use the latest stable release version instead.
+> ⚠️ The v2 branch is currently under active development and is not recommended for production use.
+> 📚 For stable documentation and usage, please refer to the [v1 documentation](v1/README_v1.md).

 English | [中文](README_CN.md)